jermseesghosts/OBSIDIAN/README.md

 **Phase 0 is complete.** Eleven founding documents written before a single line of operational code.
 The architecture is specified before the implementation exists.
 Bones before muscles.

-**Phases 1A through 1E are complete.** The sensor mesh ingests.
+**Phases 1A through 1F are complete.** The sensor mesh ingests.
 The Glass Room deliberates.
 The Constitutional Layer enforces.
 OBSIDIAN speaks.
 200 tests passing.

-**Phase 1F is next.** Full operator interface, all 42 message types, position lifecycle monitoring, and Alpaca order routing.
+**Phase 1F is complete.** Full operator interface, all 42 message types, position lifecycle monitoring, and Alpaca order routing.
 OBSIDIAN becomes a complete paper trading intelligence system at Phase 1F exit.

 ---